SpencerHitchcock05/portfolio_website/README.md

 # personal-website

-This is a personal website im working on, it is very much not finished
+This is my personal website that showcases some of my skills and abilities.